Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Introduction

-The rest of the paper is as follows: For motivation and completeness of the presentation in section \ref{sec2}, a brief introduction and challenges in the construction of {\em high order non-oscillatory entropy stable fluxes} are highlighted.
+The rest of the paper is as follows: For motivation and completeness of the presentation a brief introduction and challenges in the construction of {\em high order non-oscillatory entropy stable fluxes} are highlighted in section \ref{sec2}.
 In \ref{sec3}, a quick introduction on non-oscillatory fluxes like TVD and ENO/WENO is given.
-The main contribution of this work is gven in section \ref{sec4} where construction of non-oscillatory entropy stable flux is posed as least square optimization problem and required numerical diffusion is deduced using first order optimality condition.
-In section \ref{sec5}, a flux sign stability lemma for entropy stability of any flux is given and used to retrospectively analysis some well known entropy stable fluxes.
-In section \ref{sec6}, numerical results by various designed entropy stable schemes are given and compared.
+The main contribution of this work is given in section \ref{sec4} where task of constructing non-oscillatory entropy stable flux is posed as least square optimization problem and required numerical diffusion is deduced using first order optimality condition.
+In section \ref{sec5}, a flux sign stability lemma for entropy stability of any flux is given and used to retrospectively analyze some well known entropy stable fluxes.
+In section \ref{sec6}, numerical results by various constructed entropy stable schemes are given and compared.
 Conclusions are given in section \ref{sec7}.